osg-htc/docs/docs/data/xrootd/install-standalone.md

 Configuring XRootD
 ------------------

-To configure XRootD as a standalone server, replace the contents of `/etc/xrootd/xrootd-standalone.cfg` as follows:
+To configure XRootD as a standalone server, you will modify `/etc/xrootd/xrootd-standalone.cfg` and the config files under `/etc/xrootd/config.d/` as follows:

+1. Comment out the `all.export /tmp` directive in `/etc/xrootd/xrootd-standalone.cfg`.

+1. Comment out the `all.export /` directive in `/etc/xrootd/config.d/90-osg-standalone-paths.cfg`,
-1. Add an `all.export` directive for each directory that you wish to serve via XRootD.
+    and add an `all.export` directive for each directory that you wish to serve via XRootD.
     For example, to serve the contents of `/store` and `/public`:

         all.export /store/